-The following requirements apply to deployments of Cisco Unity Connection servers over different sites:
+Consider the following delay and bandwidth requirements when deploying Cisco Unity Connection servers over different sites:

-- Maximum of 150 ms RTT between an active/active pair at different sites. - Minimum of 7 Mbps bandwidth is required for every 50 ports.
+- Maximum of 60 ms RTT between an active/active pair at different sites. - Maximum of 150 ms RTT between an active/standby pair at different sites. - Minimum of 7 Mbps bandwidth is required for every 50 ports.
 (For example, 250 ports require 35 Mbps.)